osbornemj/bloor-survey-data/README.md

 | image_filename | varchar(255) | YES  |     | NULL    |                |
 +----------------+--------------+------+-----+---------+----------------+
 ```
-For most locations, `number` is the number assigned by the city.
+For most locations, `number` is the number assigned to the building by the city.
 For some buildings on the corner of Bloor and another street, the number assigned by the city is a number on the other street.
 For these buildings, I have assigned numbers on Bloor Street.
 In some other cases, a building with a single number is occupied by more than one business.
 In those cases, I have assigned a number like `123 L`, `123 M`, or `123 R` (for left, middle, and right).

-The field `sector` is either `1`, indicating a location between Spadina and Christie or `2`, indicating a location between Christie and Lansdowne.
+The field `sector` is either `1`, indicating a location between Spadina and Christie, or `2`, indicating a location between Christie and Lansdowne.

 The fields `spos` and `epos` (starting and ending positions) are used by my routine to construct an image showing all the locations on the street.
 They are not otherwise relevant.

 The fields `latitude` and `longitude` are mostly unpopulated.

-The field `image_filename` is used to identify the photo in which the location appears.
-It is used only on the administrative site, as an aid when entering data from the directories.
+The field `image_filename` is used to identify a photo in which the location appears.
+It is used only on my administrative site, as an aid when entering data from the directories.

 The table `bloor_businesses` assigns a name to each business (usually the name of the business in the first year I observed it).
 ```